-There are some applications where these non-gassing and maintenance free properties are particularly important: remote unmanned installations, enclosed areas with proximity to sensitive equipment, personnel and food, or where maintenance costs are expensive.
+There are some applications where these non-gassing and maintenance-free properties are particularly important: remote unmanned installations, enclosed areas with proximity to sensitive equipment, personnel and food, or where maintenance costs are expensive.
 VRLA batteries are most common in the telecom, solar and power industries and may be used for standby, back-up or reserve power.

 The telecom industry is a prime example of a remote application.
 The majority of towers built globally are located in areas difficult to reach or very far from habitation.
 The ability to function without maintenance is a key requirement which is perfectly fulfilled by 2v VRLA batteries.
 Often used to power transmitters for several hours daily and be recharged within hours they are a cost-effective option to standby diesel generators.

 Solar power is the most popular renewable energy source.
-To make full use of an expensive installation, it is best to have a lead acid battery storage system to provide energy at night.
+To make full use of an expensive installation, it is best to have a lead-acid battery storage system to provide energy at night.
 Because batteries are often stored indoors it is critically important to ensure there are no potentially explosive gas emissions.
 VRLA batteries are a safe, reliable and low-cost solution in this application

 Power supply industries need to have guaranteed power in case of generator breakdowns, sudden demand surges or when the required output exceeds supply capability.
 Batteries, which can provide high energy outputs in milliseconds, are the ideal way of dealing with peak demands or frequency drops.
-The maintenance free VRLA battery, in these cases, can be used to supply standby power, UPS or frequency control outputs, to supplement any power supply from any source.
+The maintenance-free VRLA battery, in these cases, can be used to supply standby power, UPS or frequency control outputs, to supplement any power supply from any source.

 The purpose of immobilising the acid in this way is to prevent gas produced on charging to escape from the electrolyte.
 Instead, gas diffuses from the plates through the acid and collects in small fissures or acid gaps in the immobilised matrix.
 These gaps are deliberately created by ensuring that the medium is not saturated, i.e. starved of acid.
 The gaps, now full of gas, create a concentration gradient which drives diffusion of oxygen and hydrogen to the electrodes where they can combine to re-form water.

-use of fine fibreglass mat to absorb the liquid acid (AGM) and two;
+- use of fine fibreglass mat to absorb the liquid acid (AGM) and two;

-addition of fine silica particles which react with the electrolyte turning it into a gel (GEL).
+- addition of fine silica particles which react with the electrolyte turning it into a gel (GEL).
 These two constructions AGM and GEL form all of the VRLA battery designs typically found in the vast majority of global markets.

-The AGM is best suited for flat plate constructions in used mostly in float charge types of applications where grid growth is a life limiting factor.
+The AGM is best suited for flat plate constructions in used mostly in float charge types of applications where grid growth is a life-limiting factor.
 The Microtex AGM VRLA range covers most applications such as Telecom and UPS installations.
-Microtex have an unequalled advantage with their TGel and Safe energy designs as many of the constructional materials are manufactured in-house to provide batteries uniquely manufactured for their purpose.
+Microtex have an unequalled advantage with their Eternia TGel and Safe Energy VRLA designs as many of the constructional materials are manufactured in-house to provide batteries uniquely manufactured for their purpose.
 Added to this are decades of in global, in-service history with hundreds of satisfied loyal customers.